ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 Tagging
 -------

 Tagging of snapshots can be used to facilitate search and filtering.
-The Tags with comment context menu option of the snapshot node is used to launch the tagging dialog:
+The Tags context menu option of the snapshot node is used to launch the tagging dialog:

 .. image:: images/add-tag.png

-In the dialog user may specify a case sensitive tag name and optionally a comment.
+In the dialog user may specify a case sensitive tag name.
 When typing in the Tag name field, a list of existing tag names that may match the typed text is shown.
-User may hence "reuse" existing tags:
+User may hence reuse existing tags:

 .. image:: images/tag-hints.png